Talome

 To remove Talome completely:

-Removing the data volume deletes your database, including conversation history, memories, automations, and app installation records.
-Back up ~/.talome/ first if you want to preserve anything.
+Removing ~/.talome/ deletes your database, including conversation history, memories, automations, and app installation records.
+Save the snapshot from the uninstaller if you want to preserve anything.

-Apps installed by Talome (Jellyfin, Sonarr, etc.) are separate Docker containers with their own volumes.
+Apps installed through Talome (Jellyfin, Sonarr, etc.) are separate Docker containers with their own volumes.
 Uninstalling Talome does not remove them.
-Use docker compose down -v in each app's directory to remove them individually, or ask the AI to uninstall them before removing Talome.
+Ask the AI to uninstall them before removing Talome, or use docker compose down -v in each app's directory.

 Next Steps